damianfanaro/damianfanaro.github.io/_posts/2015-04-02-jekyll-cheat-sheet.md

 ## Qué es Jekyll?

 [Jekyll](http://jekyllrb.com) es un generador de sitios estáticos, una herramienta de código abierto para crear simples pero poderosos sitios web de todas las formas y tamaños.
-Desde [la página oficial](https://github.com/mojombo/jekyll/blob/master/README.markdown):
+Desde [la página oficial](http://jekyllrb.com/docs/home/):

-> Jekyll is a simple, blog aware, static site generator.
-It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.
+> Jekyll is a simple, blog-aware, static site generator.
+It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
+Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.

-Más información [aquí](https://github.com/mojombo/jekyll).
+Jekyll se puede descargar desde [aquí](https://github.com/jekyll/jekyll).